Land: Caves and craters

 Any natural void in the ground which can be entered by a human can be considered a cave.
 They have been important to humans as a place of shelter since the dawn of humanity.

 Craters are depressions in the ground, but unlike caves, they do not provide shelter or extend underground.
-They are many kinds of craters, such as impact craters, volcanic calderas, and isostatic depressions, such as the one in Greenland.
+There are many kinds of craters, such as impact craters, volcanic calderas, and isostatic depressions.
 Karst processes can create both solution caves, the most frequent cave type, and craters, as seen in karst sinkholes.

 Layers

 The pedosphere is the outermost layer of Earth's continental surface and is composed of soil and subject to soil formation processes.
 Below it, the lithosphere encompasses both Earth's crust and the uppermost layer of the mantle.
 The lithosphere rests, or "floats", on top of the mantle below it via isostasy.
 Above the solid ground, the troposphere and humans' use of land can be considered layers of the land.